Canon 6D Mark II vs Nikon P1000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 6D Mark II and Nikon Coolpix P1000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the 6D Mark II and the P1000 are recent models that are part of the current product line-up.
 The 6D Mark II replaced the earlier Canon 6D, while the P1000 followed on from the Nikon P900.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 6D Mark II and P1000 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Nikon P1000 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D Mark II and the Nikon P1000?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.